Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Start Your Career by Earning Your Medical Assistant Diploma

-If you’re someone who’s seeking a rewarding career in healthcare, who enjoys working directly with patients and looking for a role with an enduring level of demand, becoming an EKG technician could be a great career path for you.
+If you’re seeking a rewarding career in healthcare, enjoy working directly with patients, and have a role projected to be in great demand for the next decade, becoming an EKG technician could be a great career path for you.

-If you’re ready to take the next step towards becoming an EKG technician, you can start by earning your Medical Assistant diploma in as little as 10 months at Eagle Gate College.
+If you’re ready to become an EKG technician, you can start by earning your Medical Assistant diploma in as little as nine months at Eagle Gate College.

-Click here to learn more about our Medical Assistant program.
+Learn more about the convenience of our blended (online & in-person) Medical Assistant program.